'I'd never forgive myself': Kiwi cricket fan Mike Lane books last-minute flight to England

 "If I didn't go and New Zealand won the World Cup I'd never forgive myself so I have to go."

-There were those who backed the men in black, TAB confirming this morning $600,000 was paid out to those who picked them to win.

-The TAB's Mark Stafford said "it was the largest turnover from a single event this year".
+"It was the largest turnover from a single event this year.

 "For the first time we're starting to see a lot of money going on New Zealand to lift the cup," he said.

-The Herald will liveblog the match with Radio Sport also providing commentary, elsewhere on television, Sky Sport and Prime will air the match.

-The second semifinal will be played between England and our arch-enemies Australia from 9.30pm at Edgbaston.

-Lane, the content director for Radio Hauraki and The Alternative Commentary Collective, believes it will be the Aussies we play in the final.
+Lane, also part of The Alternative Commentary Collective, believed it would be the Aussies we play in the final.

 "Unfortunately, I think Australia is gonna win and it'll be a rematch at Lords of 2015," he said.